anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 # Introduction

-## Motivation

-BRSKI, as defined in {{RFC8995}}, specifies a solution for secure automated zero-touch bootstrapping of new devices, which are called 'pledges', in the domain they should operate with.
-This includes the discovery of the registrar representing the target domain, time synchronization or validation, and the exchange of security information necessary to establish mutual trust between pledges and the target domain.
-As explained in {{terminology}}, the 'target domain', or 'domain' for short, is defined as the set of entities that share a common local trust anchor.

-### Voucher Exchange for Trust Anchor Establishment

-Initially, a pledge has a trust anchor only of its manufacturer, not yet of any target domain.
-In order for the pledge to automatically and securely obtain trust into a target domain represented by its registrar, BRSKI uses vouchers as defined in {{RFC8366}}.
-A voucher is a cryptographic object issued by the Manufacturer Authorized Signing Authority (MASA) of the pledge manufacturer to the specific pledge identified by the included device serial number.
-It is signed with the credentials of the MASA and can be validated by the manufacturer trust anchor imprinted within the pledge.
-So the pledge can accept the voucher contents, which indicate to the pledge that it can trust the domain identified by the given certificate.

-RFC 8995 describes the voucher exchange in a way that can be used in online mode (synchronously) or offline mode (asynchronously).
-For online mode, it specifies a set of protocol options to communicate the voucher between MASA, registrar, and pledge (BRSKI-EST and BRSKI-MASA, see [RFC8995], Section 2).
-Offline mode is basically supported as well because vouchers are self-contained signed objects, such that their security does not rely on protection by the underlying transfer.

-SZTP {{RFC8572}} is an example of another protocol where vouchers may be delivered asynchronously by tools such as portable USB "thumb" drives.
-However, SZTP does not apply signed voucher requests, so it does not allow the domain to verify the identity of the device in the same way, nor does it deploy LDevIDs to the device in the same way.

-### Enrollment of LDevID Certificate

-Trust in a pledge by other devices in the target domain is enabled by enrolling the pledge with a domain-specific Locally significant Device IDentity (LDevID) certificate.

-Recall that for certificate enrollment it is crucial to authenticate the entity requesting the certificate.
-Checking both the identity and the authorization of the requester is the responsibility of a registration authority (RA).

-In BRSKI-AE the certification request of the pledge is additionally signed using its IDevID secret.
-It can be validated by the target domain (e.g., by the domain registrar) using the trust anchor of the pledge manufacturer, which needs to pre-installed in the domain.
-This validation can be done independent of the transport used.

-For enrolling devices with LDevID certificates, BRSKI specifies how Enrollment over Secure Transport (EST) {{RFC7030}} can be used.
-EST has its specific characteristics<!--, detailed in {{using-est}}-->.
-In particular, it requires online on-site availability of the RA for performing the data origin authentication and final authorization decision on the certification request.
-This type of enrollment can be called 'synchronous enrollment'.

 <!--
 [stf] Den naechsten Absatz wuerde ich weglassen.
 Der Hauptpunkt wird darunter angesprochen (offline) und Transport Independence habe ich in Paragraph 3 mit aufgenommen.
 Daneben betreffen BRSKI-EST und BRSKI-MASA zwei verschiedenen Ecken der Architektur und sind auch unterschiedliche betroffen (BRSKI-MASA nicht wirklich)
 [DvO] Ich finde den Absatz schon sinnvoll, denn wenn ich ihn richtig verstehe, geht es darum, dass TLS zu schwergewichtig sein kann für constrained systems.